Last Updated 30 Sep 2013

-The information in this Medicine Guide for Tirofiban varies according to the condition being treated and the particular preparation used.
+The information in this Medicine Guide for Aspirin varies according to the condition being treated and the particular preparation used.

-There are 2 preparations of Tirofiban available.
-If Tirofiban hydrochloride 12.5mg/250ml infusion bags is not the preparation you are looking for, please select from the drop down list below.
+There are 3 preparations of Aspirin available.
+If Aspirin 300mg gastro-resistant tablets is not the preparation you are looking for, please select from the drop down list below.

-Information specific to Tirofiban hydrochloride 12.5mg/250ml infusion bags when used in Heart attack
+Information specific to Aspirin 300mg gastro-resistant tablets when used in Heart attack

-Over time it is possible that Tirofiban hydrochloride can become unsuitable for some people, or they may become unsuitable for it.
-If at any time it appears that Tirofiban hydrochloride has become unsuitable, it is important that the prescriber is contacted immediately.
+Over time it is possible that Aspirin can become unsuitable for some people, or they may become unsuitable for it.
+If at any time it appears that Aspirin has become unsuitable, it is important that the prescriber is contacted immediately.

 Once a medicine has been licensed, information on the medicine's effects, both intended and unintended, is continuously recorded and updated.